omvyas2/scrumbot-dynamic/README.md

 # ScrumBot - AI-Powered Sprint Planning Assistant

 ScrumBot converts meeting transcripts into structured Scrum artifacts and uses AI to recommend optimal story owners based on team skills, capacity, and preferences.
+You can access the presentation upto checkpoint 3 in Scrumbot.pdf

 ## Features